moritzlindner/PatchR/README.md

 ```

 ## Description
-Core component of PatchR is the PRecording class, wich stores a series imported from a Patchmaster *.dat file.
-Several integrety checks are implemented into the PRecording class to assure data integrity is maintained.
+Core component of PatchR is the PRecording class, which stores a series imported from a Patchmaster *.dat file.
+Several integrity checks are implemented into the PRecording class to assure data integrity is maintained.
-Multiple recordings (PRecording) objects can be stored and processed within the PCollection class using mostly identical commands and synthax.
+Multiple recordings (PRecording) objects can be stored and processed within the PCollection class using mostly identical commands and syntax.

 Import procedures are currently implemented for HEKA's PachtMaster file format.

+## Examples

+### Example 1:

 ```{r Example1, eval=FALSE, include=T}